 The death certificate is the most crucial document you need to get after someone dies.
 This official document legally certifies that someone is no longer living.

 It allows you to close bank accounts, cancel subscriptions, claim a life insurance benefit, and much more.

 According to the CDC, a doctor, medical examiner, or coroner typically certifies the death.

-It’s also common for a physician or other healthcare provider to file a death certificate.
+It’s also common for a physician or other health care provider to file a death certificate.
 But it’s not something you can do yourself.

 If you’re a doctor, you might have someone else, like the county coroner, issue the declaration of death.

-While it’s not a pleasant task, somebody must move your loved one’s body.
-You may need to contact a funeral director (aka mortician) to take the body to the funeral home, mortuary, or crematorium.
+Otherwise, you may need to contact a funeral director (aka mortician) to take the body to the funeral home, mortuary, or crematorium.

 You’ll need to handle organ donation quickly if your loved one is an organ donor.
 The mortician, health care provider, or medical facility will help you contact the proper authorities.

 Someone must assume immediate care of children, adults, and pets who relied on the deceased for their basic needs.

 Reach out to the deceased individual’s close relatives and friends who can supervise and protect dependents — at least temporarily.